-Bartlesville Radio » News » Former Barsian Helps Others Weather Hurricane Milton
+Bartlesville Radio » News » Former Bartian Helps Others Weather Hurricane Milton

 Weather

-Former Barsian Helps Others Weather Hurricane Milton
+Former Bartian Helps Others Weather Hurricane Milton

 After making landfall near Siesta Key on Wednesday night, Hurricane Milton is now moving off Florida's east coast, but not without leaving behind damaging winds and life-threatening floods Thursday morning.